Lesson 3: Refugee women and children

 - Dunia (Iraq) from Stories from a Troubled Homeland (written by students at Randwick Girls’ High School, Sydney)

-Students suggest ways that the experience of conflict is different for men, women, boys and girls.
-The following terms can be used as part of a brainstorming activity to think about how people’s experiences might be different.
+The following terms can be used to consider how people’s experiences might be different.

 - Mental health